 Where to Stay in Aomori

-Once again, this is an Aomori travel guide in a broad sense—I don’t (necessarily) recommend that you stay only in Aomori.
+Once again, this is an Aomori itinerary in a broad sense—I don’t (necessarily) recommend that you stay only in Aomori.
 At the same time, Aomori city is a good place to base yourself, being connected by Shinkansen to Hachinohe and limited express train to Hirosaki; it has more hotels available than both those cities combined.

 At the same time, Aomori-ken is in general not a part of Japan where the hotels are going to wow you.
 There are some exceptions—one, really: KAI Tsugaru just south of Hirosaki—but in general, hotels here are pretty utilitarian, from chain outlets like Daiwa Roynet in Hachinohe to the Hotel JAL City Aomori in Aomori city.